purescript/purescript/psc-ide/PROTOCOL.md

 If specified limits the number of completion results, otherwise return all results.

-- groupReexports :: Maybe (Array String)
+- groupReexports :: Maybe Boolean (defaults to False)

-If specified groups reexports under their original module and prefers the specified set of modules.
+If set to True, groups all reexports of an identifier under the module it originated from (the original export is also treated as a "reexport").
+These reexports then populate the `exportedFrom` field in their completion results and the `module` field contains the originating module.

 ### Error